hdorgeval/le-livre-des-rois/src/markdown/en/warner/05-zahhak/08-the-story-of-faridun-and-the-minister-of-zahhak.md

 >
 > The worldlord, taking counsel, while this hand
 >
-> Is toying with the cheek of Shahrin&amp;z
+> Is toying with the cheek of Shahrinaz
 >
 > And that with Arnawaz' carnelian lip.
 >